mdancho84/mdancho84.github.io/_posts/2019-06-09-Wedding-Risk-Model-App.md

 It continues to amaze us at the _progress_ that our students are making in applying data science in the real world. [__Bryan Clark (LinkedIn)__](https://www.linkedin.com/in/bryan-clark-b38470b/), Data Scientist with H&amp;M and student in our [___Business Science University DS4B 201-R course___](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover) has successfully applied the [BSPF Framework](https://www.business-science.io/business/2018/06/19/business-science-problem-framework.html) (our data science project-management methodology applied in the DS4B 201-R course) to model the cost and risk of his forthcoming wedding (_congratulations on getting married!!_).
-In this article, Bryan presents his amazing analysis that led to the development of a minimum viable product: [A Wedding Invitation Risk Modeling Application](https://bclark.shinyapps.io/WeddingRiskModel_App/).
+In this article, Bryan presents his amazing analysis that led to the development of a minimum viable product: [A Wedding Invitation Risk Modeling Application](https://bclark.shinyapps.io/WeddingRiskModel_App/) using `R` and `Shiny`.
 Way to go Bryan!

 # Summary